 During study design, a police researcher highlighted that some of the language on the help-seeking measure was unclear.
 Similarly, the mental health literacy measure reflects a somewhat outdated view of mental health.
 For example, the answers to some statements (e.g., “Taking prescribed medications for mental illness is effective”) are debatable, but the measure treats them as either ‘right’ or ‘wrong’.
 As these measures are standard questionnaires, they could not be changed for this study.
 However, future studies should investigate how to improve the measures.

 Finally, the study only included sworn police officers.
 Future studies could also include police staff who perform similar roles (e.g., digital imaging viewers).
 In addition, the participants in this study may not fully represent all WMP officers.
 Officers from an ethnic minority were under-represented, while ranks above constable were over-represented.
+Officers who had sought help previously were also excluded.
 It would be interesting to examine whether the results are consistent among other WMP officers, and among other UK and international police officers.